-The last thing you want or likely expect on the job is sustaining an illness or injury that sidelines you from that job.
+The last thing you want or likely expect on the job is sustaining an illness or a personal injury that sidelines you from that job.
 Not only can that be physically and/or psychologically unpleasant, but it can also sideline you from earning the valuable income that you may be in desperate need of to make ends meet.
+Even missing out on one full-time, minimum wage, 40-hour workweek would add up to missing out on hundreds of dollars of income.
+This could easily make or break you by making rent, taxes, car payments, or a number of different essential expenses.
+If facing a scenario like this, count on an experienced Kansas Workers Compensation Attorney to fight for the compensation you deserve.

 In Kansas, laws are in place to make sure you are able to pay medical bills from injuries sustained at work, recover lost wages and obtain disability benefits.
-Workers compensation provides coverage for all these losses, which gives you time and resources to recover from your injuries.
+Workers’ compensation provides coverage for all these losses, which gives you time and resources to recover from your injuries.

 However, many employers and insurance companies still fail to offer the necessary benefits.